 I don’t know if I’ve gotten better at understanding Godard’s films or it’s because I’ve had no social contact for the last three weeks because of quarantine, but I REALLY enjoyed this movie.
 I suspect the latter.
 What excited me so much about Breathless wasn’t the random philosophical discussions but instead seeing all the people!
-As 1930s films need a spinning newspaper, French movies always need a coffee shop scene and this one had me at the edge of my seat.
+As US films from the 1930s need a spinning newspaper, French movies always need a coffee shop scene and this one had me at the edge of my seat.
 No one had to keep 6 feet apart and they could linger at their table for as long as they wanted.

 Jean Seberg, as Patricia, had my attention from the very beginning when she was walking down the street selling newspapers.
 Seeing as how I’m now in sweatpants 90% of the time, I loved living vicariously through her as changed into outfit after outfit for no apparent reason.
 I’d forgotten about dressing up and going out somewhere.
 And more than that, I loved how complicated her love for Michel was.
 When they first met up she was confused, saying that they only hooked up a few times so didn’t understand why he wanted her to flee to Rome with him so badly.
 But then in the next scene she insinuates that she is pregnant with his child.
-The way she looked at him sometimes was pure love but by the end of the film she had turned him into police.
+The way she looked at him sometimes was pure love but by the end of the film she had turned him into the police.
 I wanted the best for her the entire time but I didn’t know what the ‘best’ was.

 And as for Michel, I had no idea how to feel about him at all.
 On one hand he killed a cop and stole several cars.
 But on the other hand, look at him: